 Podcasting is another type of online business that takes some time to grow.
 So if you decide to start a podcast, be sure you’re willing to put in the time and effort before the revenue starts flowing.

 If you’re a skilled writer, you could start freelancing and writing articles related to engineering.
 This is an excellent opportunity because most general freelance writers aren’t qualified to write the same types of articles that you can as a professional engineer.
 You may be able to demand high rates for specialized articles since a limited number of freelance writers can do the work.

 To be successful as a freelance writer, you’ll need to market yourself well and deliver high-quality work that meets your client’s needs.
-But if you can do that, this can be an excellent way to earn extra cash without committing to a full-time job.
-It’s also very flexible, so you can easily do the work around your day job.
+But if you can do that, this can be an excellent way to earn extra cash without committing to a full-time career.
+Becoming a freelance technical writer is also very flexible, so you can easily do the work around your day job.
 Take on as much or as little work as you want.

 11. Publish on Medium

 If you’re interested in writing, but you don’t want to pitch companies or work with clients, you could publish your articles on Medium.
 This is a popular platform for articles and stories and offers the potential to earn money through its Partner Program.